Gearbox Software | Automated Animation Pipeline | Autodesk

 With a custom-built animation pipeline using Autodesk Maya and Flow Production Tracking, artists are now able to spend 50% more time on creative work instead of on logistics.

 The line between modern gaming and cinema is razor-thin.
-Thanks to compelling storytelling, sophisticated graphics, and cutting-edge 3D animation, video games today look and feel like they belong in movie theaters.
+Thanks to compelling storytelling, sophisticated graphics and cutting-edge 3D animation, video games today look and feel like they belong in films.
 Even better, great video games offer something films never can: total immersion.
-When you watch a movie, you’ll always feel like you’re in the audience.
+When you watch a film, you’ll always feel like you’re in the audience.
 But when you play a video game, you can feel like you’re actually in it.

 That’s certainly the case with Gearbox Software’s New Tales from the Borderlands.
-Released in 2022, the latest installment of the popular Borderlands franchise tells the story of three civilians trying to live their lives in war-torn Meridian City.
-There’s well-meaning scientist Anu, her hustler brother Octavio, and embattled business owner Fran, each of whom must battle monsters and criminals in pursuit of their hopes and dreams.
+Released in 2022, the latest instalment of the popular Borderlands franchise tells the story of three civilians trying to live their lives in war-torn Meridian City.
+There’s well-meaning scientist Anu, her hustler brother Octavio and embattled business owner Fran, each of whom must battle monsters and criminals in pursuit of their hopes and dreams.

 However, what makes New Tales from the Borderlands so remarkable isn’t just the characters or their stories-it’s how the game is played.
 Unlike traditional games where players follow a predetermined sequence of events from start to finish, players in New Tales from the Borderlands control what decisions the characters make and, as a result, what their fates will be.